alimanfoo/ag1000g-bakeoff/README.md

 # ag1000g-bakeoff

-This repository defines variant calling challenges using sequence data from the [_Anopheles Gambiae_ 1000 Genomes Project (Ag1000G)](https://www.malariagen.net/projects/ag1000g).
+This repository defines variant calling challenges using sequence data from the [_Anopheles gambiae_ 1000 Genomes Project (Ag1000G)](https://www.malariagen.net/projects/ag1000g).

 Details of challenges can be found in the `challenges` subdirectory.
 Submissions are made via a pull request to this repo in the `submissions` directory of the relevant challenge.